Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 That's opening up offshore drilling right away and getting some of these things that are going to depress the price of oil in play.

-And if we don't do that before the election, we're gonna have five dollars a gallon gasoline.
+And if we don't do that before the election, we're going to have $5 a gallon gasoline.

-And that's not gonna be pretty for this economy.
+And that's not going to be pretty for this economy.

 Hey, good call.